 An introductory course in accounting principles and practices that covers analysis and recording of business transactions, the basic accounting cycle, and financial statements that apply to service, merchandise, and manufacturing enterprises.
 Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.
 Use of general ledger software complements manual solution of problems.
-FA
+Co-Requisite or pre-requisite: BUS 121.
+FA.